Latest nominee in race for Conservative candidacy in North Okanagan riding announced | iNFOnews | Thompson-Okanagan's News Source

 Vernon News

-Vernon-Lake Country-Monashee is a new riding, but if the election is called before April 23 then the current riding boundaries will be in effect, according to Elections Canada.
+Vernon-Lake Country-Monashee is a new riding, but if the election is called before April 23 then the current riding boundaries for North Okanagan-Shuswap will be in effect, according to Elections Canada.

-Parliament is prorogued, or paused, until March 24 so an election could happen any time between then and October.
+Parliament is prorogued, or paused, until March 24 and an election could happen any time between now and October.
+If a byelection is called then the current riding boundaries will be in effect.

 To contact a reporter for this story, email Jesse Tomas or call 250-488-3065 or email the editor.
 You can also submit photos, videos or news tips to the newsroom and be entered to win a monthly prize draw.
 Find our Journalism Ethics policy here.